Everest from the north (Tibet, north col)

 Day 14: Arrival to the ABC at 6400m.
 Here you’ll feel the benefits of the pre-acclimatization in the high altitude tents at home.

-Days 15 – 51: Careful acclimatization with a climb to approximately 7500m.
+Days 15-38: Careful acclimatization with a climb to approximately 7500m.
 Our Sherpa team will set up three high camps at 7000m (North Col), 7800m and 8300m.
-The actual ascent of Mount Everest is scheduled between the 15th and 26th of May, during which time most of the successful summit days took place in the past.
-Then we wait for the right weather for our first summit attempt.
+Ascent Everest.
+We are waiting for the right weather window for our first summit attempt.
+In the past, all successful summit days are in this period.
 After the steep glacier climb to the North Col we`ll stay in Camp1, following the less demanding north ridge which later leads to the northeast ridge we stay in Camp2 at about 7800m and Camp3 at 8300m.
 From here we cross below the northeast ridge to the north-west flank and then back to the ridge with the secured 1st, 2nd and 3rd step and finally we tackle the summit slope.
 From Camp 2 onwards, oxygen is available.
 At Camps 3 and 4, we will also sleep with oxygen.
 There is plenty of time for a few days of rest and a second try at the summit.

 - All expedition organization costs

-- 4 nights in an upscale hotel in Kathmandu in a twin room (single room supplement)
+- 4 nights hotel in Kathmandu - single room

-- All transfers including transport from Kathmandu – Everest BC – Kathmandu in off-road vehicles
+- All transfers including transport from Kathmandu – Everest BC – Kathmandu (flights, all-terrain vehicles)

 - Customs clearance at the Chinese (Tibetan) border

-- Full board for the duration of the trip (except in Kathmandu — breakfasts only)
+- Full board for the duration of the trip (except in Kathmandu — breakfast only)

 - Twin room for stop-overs on way to base camp